ADVISORY USA-TRUMP/DEPARTURE

-WASHINGTON, DC AND JOINT-BASE ANDREWS, MARYLAND, USA - President Trump departs Washington to attend a rally in Georgia for two incumbent Republican Senators facing simultaneous runoff elections.
+JOINT-BASE ANDREWS, MARYLAND, USA - President Trump departs Washington for the U.S. Military Academy at West Point.

 Restrictions: